Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 As the Nation's capital, Washington DC has numerous free options to tour government buildings, like the Supreme Court, Library of Congress, and the National Archives.

-There are also historic homes that are now National Park sites, like Frederick Douglass, Mary McLeod Bethune, and the Sewall-Belmont House.
+There are also historic homes that are now National Parks and National Historic Sites, like Frederick Douglass, Mary McLeod Bethune, and the Sewall-Belmont House.

 Our guided walking tours take advantage of the number of free sites in DC - the memorials on the National Mall and Tidal Basin, Arlington National Cemetery, Embassy Row, and other historic neighborhoods, like Georgetown.